echiu2/Travelgram/README.md

-# Game_Network
+# Travelgram
 A social network for gaming.

-Goals:
+-Goals:
-Week 1:
+-Week 1:
-Setup and User Validation/Authentication and Login
+-Setup and User Validation/Authentication and Login